 Gray Box Penetration Test

-For example, a web application in the healthcare industry could involve a login portal for doctors and patients – it would be an extreme breach of privacy for patients to be able to access confidential data about other patients that should only be available to doctors; this would be a violation of the HIPAA Security Rule and would incur a fine based on the number of patient records breached.
+For example, a web application in the healthcare industry could involve a login portal for doctors and patients.
+It would be an extreme breach of patient privacy if one patient accessed confidential data about other patients that should only be available to doctors; this would be a violation of the HIPAA Security Rule and would incur a fine based on the number of patient records breached.
 Gray box penetration testing is a strong method to reduce these types of known vulnerabilities before a breach like this could happen.